Sales Funnel Explained: Stages, Examples & Optimization Guide

 What's happening in reality:

-- The prospect shortlists 2-4 vendors.
+- The prospect shortlists a small group of vendors.

 - They visit pricing pages multiple times.